quakelive-server-standards/quakelive-server-standards/README.md

 ### Configuring

-Look at the `docker-compose.yml` in the servers directory.
+Take a look into the `docker-compose.yml` file in the servers directory.
 There

 ## Starting and managing your Quake Live servers